Looking at My Yearbooks

-Looking at high school yearbooks, Shanta reflects on the “change” in her neighborhood from mostly white to all black.
-As a child, Shanta could not understand when the adults told her “the white people are running away from us”.
-Even as an adult with a larger understanding of the times – blockbusting and other societal and economic pressures – the sting of being “the other” remains.
+Looking at high school yearbooks, Shanta reflects on the changes of her childhood neighborhood and as an adult, with a larger understanding of the times – blockbusting and other pressures – the sting of being “the other” remains.

 - What stories can photo albums or school yearbooks tell you about the people in your family or neighborhood?